webbkyr/crossfit-terms/README.md

 ## PURPOSE

 New to the Crossfit community?
-Confused by all the lingo and acronym?
+Confused by all the lingo and acronyms?
 Use the app to learn the most common phrases.
 We use a queue data structure to move each answered question to the back of the list.
 Play as long as you want to master the lingo.

 [Demo](#)